CHIANTI -- an atomic database for emission lines -- Paper XVII: Version 10.1, revised ionization and recombination rates and other updates: New and updated atomic models

-For \ion{O}{ii}, \ion{Si}{viii}, and \ion{Ar}{xii}, we have replaced the $A$-values of the transitions within the 2s$^2$ 2p$^3$, 2s 2p$^4$ configurations with the non-relativistic multiconfiguration Hartree-Fock (MCHF) calculations of \cite{tff:2002}.
+For \ion{O}{ii}, \ion{Si}{viii}, and \ion{Ar}{xii}, we have replaced the AS $A$-values of the transitions within the 2s$^2$ 2p$^3$, 2s 2p$^4$ configurations with the Breit-Pauli calculations of \cite{tff:2002}.
 For \ion{Ca}{xiv}, we have replaced the $A$-values of the transitions within the 2s$^2$ 2p$^3$, 2s 2p$^4$ configurations with the many-body perturbation theory (MBPT) calculations by \citet{2016ApJS..223....3W}.
 The AS radiative data only differed by typically 10--20\%, compared to the MCHF or MBPT values.